SHARKA BOSAKOVA

 My first dress was an umbrella.

-Merging European classic influences with the ancient and rustic landscapes of Australia formed the basis of my practice.
-Creating wearable objects and installations to communicate, connect with other people, places and art forms, opening a dialogue.
-I believe objects – touch – body – experience and visual storytelling can transcend languages.
+The merging of European classic influences with the ancient and rustic landscapes of Australia forms the foundation of my practice.
+Creating wearable experiences, installations, and objects to communicate and connect with people, places and art forms, opening meaningful dialogue.